The Standard Model*, from Wikimedia Commons (by Latham Boyle) |

 MIND, SOUL AND FREE WILL

-“Under naturalism, there isn’t that much difference between a human being and a robot.
+Books could be (and have been) written about the problem of mind and soul.
+Rather than giving a full discussion and rebuttal of Carroll’s views on these issues, I’m going to cite some quotes and then, very briefly, argue against them.“Under naturalism, there isn’t that much difference between a human being and a robot.
 We are all just complicated collections of matter moving as patterns, obeying impersonal laws of physics…Wants and purposes and desires are the kinds of things that develop naturally along the way.”—Sean Carroll, “The Big Picture, p.
 295

 “If the world is purely physical, then what we mean by ‘understanding’**** is a way of talking about a particular kind of correlation between information located in one system and conditions in the external world.” ibid, p.348

-“Consciousness isn’t an illusion, but it doesn’t point to any departure from the laws of physics as we currently understand them. [emphasis added]. ibid, p.
+“Consciousness isn’t an illusion, but it doesn’t point to any departure from the laws of physics as we currently understand them.” [emphasis added]. ibid, p.
 351

 “One popular definition of free will is ‘the ability to have acted differently’.
 In a world governed by impersonal laws, one can argue that there is no such ability.” ibid, pp. 380-381